puneet1984/PWM-Solar-Charge-Controller/README.md

 # Ordering PCBs

 Now we have got the PCB design and it’s time to order the PCB’s.
 For that, you just have to go to JLCPCB.com , and click on “QUOTE NOW” button.
 JLCPCB are also sponsor of this project.
 JLCPCB (Shenzhen JLC Electronics Co., Ltd.), is the largest PCB prototype enterprise in China and a high-tech manufacturer specializing in quick PCB prototype and small-batch PCB production.
 You can order a minimum of 5 PCBs for just $2.
 To get the PCB manufactured, upload the gerber file you downloaded in the last step.
 Upload the .zip file or you can also drag and drop the gerber files.
 After uploading the zip file, you’ll see a success message at the bottom if the file is successfully uploaded.
 You can review the PCB in the Gerber viewer to make sure everything is good.
 You can view both top and bottom of the PCB.
 After making sure the PCB looks good, you can now place the order at a reasonable price.
 You can order 5 PCBs for just $2 plus shipping.
 To place the order, click on “SAVE TO CART” button.
-My PCBs took 2 days to get manufactured and arrived within 20 days using standard registered post delivery option.
-There are fast delivery options also available.PCBs were well packed and the quality was really good.
+My PCBs took 5 days to get manufactured and arrived within 20 days using standard registered post delivery option.
+There are fast delivery options also available.
+PCBs were well packed and the quality was really good.
 JLCPCB is now offering SMT assembly service that too at a very reasonable price and after trying it I must say that they are doing excellent work and their craftsmanship is comparable to any other commercial PCB manufacturing and assembly service all over the world.
 Their backend team is so efficient and through that they will check each and every design and component placement and will inform the customer about required changes in design or about wrong placement and polarity of the components and correct the minor issues at their end itself.

 # Working